https://www.peiwei.com/wp-content/uploads/2020/02/index.html

 Who We Are

-The Rural Support Programmes Network (RSPN) consists of nine member Rural Support Programmes (RSPs) that espouse a common approach to rural development: social mobilisation.
 Social mobilisation centres on the belief that poor people have an innate potential to help themselves, that they can better manage their limited resources if they organise and are provided technical and financial support.
 The RSPs provide social guidance, technical and financial assistance to the rural poor.
-RSPN provides capacity building support to RSPs, and assists them in policy advocacy and donor linkages.

 Set up by the RSPs in 2000, RSPN works closely with government, donors and communities to promote the RSP approach to community driven development that has significant pro-poor impacts.
 The RSPs have a long standing relationship with the Government of Pakistan, this is highlighted by the fact that five of RSPN’s partner RSPs have received substantial support and seed grants from the government, however they are all registered as not-for-profit organisations and are independent.